PauloDavisr1/PauloDavisr1/README.md

 ##

-Hi, my name is Paulo David
+Hi, my name is Paulo Davi

 - 🔭 Looking for Front-End internship vacancy
 - 🌱 Currently I'm more focused on studying HTML, CSS and JavaScript